Investigating the Grammys Magic When Pop and Country Music Join Forces

 Sometimes, pop and country music is meant to be together.

 When it comes to the Grammys, pop culture fans know that the star-studded award show always brings unexpected guests together.
+Just look at Sunday's show where BTS, Diplo and Mason Ramsey will join Lil Nas X and Billy Ray Cyrus for an "Old Town Road All-Stars" performance.

-But in recent years, artists from two different genres have been creating some music magic that cannot be ignored.
+But in recent years, artists from two specific genres have been creating some music magic that cannot be ignored.

-When Sunday night comes around, many eyes will be on a few important categories to see if pop and country music artists come out on top.
+Music's biggest night has been able to knowledge the magic that comes when pop and country music artists come together.

-For starters, the Best Pop Duo/Group Performance nomination features the talented pairing of Justin Timberlake and Chris Stapleton's "Say Something."
-At the same time, Zedd and Maren Morris' hit song "The Middle" may just earn themselves a trophy.
+Just look at last year's show when the Best Pop Duo/Group Performance category featured the talented pairing of Justin Timberlake and Chris Stapleton's "Say Something" as well as Zedd and Maren Morris' hit song "The Middle."
+Ultimately, Lady Gaga and Bradley Cooper's performance of "The Shallow" came out on top.

-It's just two examples of artists from different genres coming together to make some unforgettable hits.
+But in reality, those are just a couple examples of artists coming together to make some unforgettable hits.

 "We're an unlikely pair, but because it fit the song so well, it was a great marriage of genres," Maren previously shared with Billboard when discussing the track.
 "The Grammys are known for these unlikely Grammy Moment collaborations, so to have a song that really represented what the Grammys are about is really full circle."

-While you may correlate Nashville with Maren—whose new album GIRL is available March 8—and Las Vegas nightlife with Zedd, both artists aren't completely surprised that the match worked.
+While you may correlate Nashville with Maren and Las Vegas nightlife with Zedd, both artists aren't completely surprised that the match worked.
 Besides, streaming has changed the way consumers discover new music and explore various genres.

 "People being able to just switch straight to the next song if they don't like it, there's not this barrier anymore because you're not selling a song to somebody," Zedd explained to Billboard.
 "You can just mix genres however you want.
 If people don't like it, they can listen to something else cause, thanks to streaming, they basically own all songs."